grafana/grafana/docs/sources/enterprise/index.md

 ## License file management

-To download your Grafana Enterprise license login to you [Grafana.com](https://grafana.com) account and go to your **Org Profile**.
+To download your Grafana Enterprise license log in to your [Grafana.com](https://grafana.com) account and go to your **Org Profile**.
 In the side menu there is a section for Grafana Enterprise licenses.
 At the bottom of the license details page there is **Download Token** link that will download the *license.jwt* file containing your license.